-El Salvador judge gives new charges for El Mozote massacre
+El Salvador judge orders new charges for El Mozote massacre

-SAN SALVADOR, El Salvador (AP) - A Salvadoran judge ruled Thursday that a group of former members of El Salvador’s military, including leaders of the armed forces, will face new charges related to the 1981 El Mozote massacre, a gruesome point in the country’s civil war.
+SAN SALVADOR, El Salvador (AP) - A judge ruled Thursday that 17 former members of El Salvador’s military, including ex-leaders of the armed forces, will also face charges of torture, forced disappearance and forced displacement related to the 1981 El Mozote massacre, a gruesome point in the country’s civil war.

-Thirteen of the 17 ex-military officials on trial will now also be tried for the crimes of torture, forced disappearance and forced displacement that occurred during the war, according to a ruling from the judge in San Francisco Gotera, a town northeast of the capital.
+The new charges encompass alleged crimes against humanity stemming from the incident in the early years of the conflict, according to the ruling in San Francisco Gotera, a town northeast of the capital.
+The defendants already were on trial on charges that include murder, rape, theft and terrorism.

-The massacre in which 989 farmers were killed took place in the village of El Mozote in Morazán province.
+Four of the 17 weren’t in court because of illness or travel outside El Salvador.
+None are being held, but the court said Thursday that the defendants must stay in the country.

+The official death toll was 989, including farmers and children.
+Many of the victims’ bodies were thrown into a church that was burned to the ground.
+In one mass grave, forensic analysts found 136 skeletal remains of children who averaged 6 years of age.

+A 1983 report by the United Nations Truth Commission blamed the massacre on Col. Domingo Monterrosa, commander of the Atlacatl battalion; Col. Armando Azmitia, and six other officers who were never put on trial because of an amnesty law.
+Monterrosa and Azmitia died at El Mozote in 1984 when a helicopter in which they were flying exploded when fired on by guerrillas.

-Among those facing additional charges are former Defense Minister José Guillermo García; former head of the Salvadoran armed forces, Gen. Rafael Flores Lima; and the former leader of the country’s air force, Gen. Juan Rafael Bustillo.
+Among those facing new charges are former Defense Minister José Guillermo García; retired Gen. Rafael Flores Lima, a former head of the armed forces; and retired Gen. Juan Rafael Bustillo, former leader of the air force.

 Bustillo has repeatedly claimed his innocence and petitioned the judge that he not be required to come to court for fear of being harmed by the victims’ families.